 - (a) In the case of death in the immediate family or extended family of an employee not on leave of absence without pay shall be entitled to special leave, at their regular rate of pay.
 The leave will include the date of the funeral or the date of death with, if necessary, an allowance for immediate return travelling time.
-Such leave shall normally not exceed five workdays for immediate family and shall normally not exceed three workdays for extended family. - (b) Immediate family is defined as an employee's parent, stepparent, spouse, child, stepchild, grandchild, brother, sister, stepsibling, father-in-law, mother-in-law, grandparent or any other person permanently residing in the employee's household or with whom the employee permanently resides. - (c) Extended family is defined as an employee's grandparents, great grandparents, great grandchildren, great grandchildren, son-in-law, daughter-in-law, brother-in-law, sister-in-law, aunts, great aunts, uncles, great uncles, nieces, great nieces, nephews, great nephews, cousins, clan and house members, the employee shall be entitled to special leave for three days for the purpose of bereavement leave.

-- (d) If an employee is on vacation leave at the time of bereavement, the employee shall be granted bereavement leave and be credited the appropriate number of days to vacation leave credits. - (e) Where established ethno cultural or religious practices provide for ceremonial occasions other than the bereavement period in (a) above, the balance of the bereavement leave as provided in (a) above, if any, may be taken at the time of the ceremonial occasion.
+Such leave shall normally not exceed five workdays for immediate family and shall normally not exceed three workdays for extended family. - (b) Immediate family is defined as an employee's parent, stepparent, partner, child, stepchild, grandchild, sibling, stepsibling, parent-in-laws, grandparent or any other person permanently residing in the employee's household or with whom the employee permanently resides. - (c) Extended family is defined as an employee's grandparents, great grandparents, great grandchildren, great grandchildren, children-in-laws, sibling-in-laws, aunts, great aunts, uncles, great uncles, nieces, great nieces, nephews, great nephews, cousins, clan and house members, the employee shall be entitled to special leave for three days for the purpose of bereavement leave. - (d) If an employee is on vacation leave at the time of bereavement, the employee shall be granted bereavement leave and be credited the appropriate number of days to vacation leave credits. - (e) Where established ethno cultural or religious practices provide for ceremonial occasions other than the bereavement period in (a) above, the balance of the bereavement leave as provided in (a) above, if any, may be taken at the time of the ceremonial occasion.